“Why is the sky blue?” And other important questions

 And said, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.”

-Little children have a special humbleness and are easily taught.
+Little children have an extraordinary humbleness and are easily taught.
 Most adults are not this way.
 A little child is enthusiastic and eager to learn and has a forgiving love.
 He has simple trust.

 My mentor Don Rutledge says, “Photography … forces us to see, to look beyond what the average person observes, to search where some people never think to look.
 It even draws us back to the curiosity we experienced in our childhood.

-“Children are filled with excitement about their surrounding world: Why is the sky blue?
-Why are one flower red and another yellow?
+“Children are excited about their surrounding world: Why is the sky blue?
+Why is one flower red and another yellow?
 How do the stars stay up in the sky?
 Why is the snow cold?

 Bridge in Mitrovica [Fuji X-E2, XF18-55mmF2.8-4 R LM OIS, ISO 400, ƒ/2.8, 1/320]